jmquintana79/Workspace/README.md

 # README:

-This a basic creator of templates for Python projects working with data.
+This is a basic creator of templates for Python projects working with data.